-- a) All staff should be familiar with the evacuation routes from the various rooms. - b) When the fire alarm sounds, staff and pupils must follow explicitly the directions for the room they are in on the wall near the door, and they must walk in single file without any unnecessary talking or noise (it may be necessary for emergency orders to be given).
-The member of staff should see that windows and doors are shut before evacuating the room last, if reasonably practicable. - c) Each class will be given an assembly point and they must proceed to this by the shortest route, keeping in single file all the time.
-Any pupil with Special Needs e.g. visual handicap should be escorted personally by the member of staff (windows being left on this occasion). - d) During lunch time and outside the school day a physical check must be made of the premises to ensure that the buildings are fully evacuated
+- All staff should be familiar with the evacuation routes from the various rooms. - When the fire alarm sounds, staff and pupils must follow explicitly the directions for the room they are in on the wall near the door, and they must walk in single file without any unnecessary talking or noise (it may be necessary for emergency orders to be given).
+The member of staff should see that windows and doors are shut before evacuating the room last, if reasonably practicable. - Each class will be given an assembly point and they must proceed to this by the shortest route, keeping in single file all the time.
+Any pupil with Special Needs e.g. visual handicap should be escorted personally by the member of staff (windows being left on this occasion). - During lunch time and outside the school day a physical check must be made of the premises to ensure that the buildings are fully evacuated

-2.8 (4) Arrival at Assembly Point
+Arrival at Assembly Point

-- a) On arriving at the assembly point the class teachers take a count of the children in the class and report to the Headteacher. - b) Staff must remain with the class and ensure as little noise as possible it will be necessary to issue instructions in an emergency - c) Staff await instruction for dismissal
+- On arriving at the assembly point the class teachers take a count of the children in the class and report to the Headteacher. - Staff must remain with the class and ensure as little noise as possible it will be necessary to issue instructions in an emergency - Staff await instruction for dismissal

-2.9 Accident Reporting Procedure
+Accident Reporting Procedure

-- a) All accidents to employees, pupils' visitors and contractors' personnel working on the premises must be reported as must any employee who is suffering from a reportable disease - b) These incidents have to be reported under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) - c) Details of what constitutes a major incident, dangerous occurrence or prescribed disease are contained in the H.S.E. booklet - d) When an accident happens to any pupil, employee, or other person then Accident report form must be completed by a member of the teaching or non-teaching staff who has witnessed the incident using the online PRIME system.
-Where the incident comes under the RIDDOR regulations urgent action must be taken. - e) The Governors Health and Safety representative will scrutinize the pattern and causes of accidents as recorded and will bear these in mind when introducing preventative measures again risks - f) An accident book for minor playground injuries sited in the staffroom
+- All accidents to employees, pupils' visitors and contractors' personnel working on the premises must be reported as must any employee who is suffering from a reportable disease - These incidents have to be reported under the Reporting of Injuries, Diseases and - Dangerous Occurrences Regulations (RIDDOR) - Details of what constitutes a major incident, dangerous occurrence or prescribed disease are contained in the H.S.E. booklet - When an accident happens to any pupil, employee, or other person then an accident report form must be completed by a member of the teaching or non-teaching staff who has witnessed the incident using the online PRIME system.
+Where the incident comes under the RIDDOR regulations urgent action must be taken. - The Governors Health and Safety representative will scrutinize the pattern and causes of accidents as recorded and will bear these in mind when introducing preventative measures again risks - All staff have access to the First Aid Forms App to log any accident or injury.

-2.10 First Aid
+First Aid